CommonAccord/Site-Org/Doc/01/Agt/Type/Web/ToU/Coinbase/Form_Coinbase_ToU.01.md

 9.6.
 Indemnification

-.sec=You agree to indemnify and hold {P1.Handle}, its affiliates and Service Providers, and each of their respective officers, directors, agents, joint venturers, employees and representatives, harmless from any claim or demand (including attorneys&#39; fees and any fines, fees or penalties imposed by any regulatory authority) arising out of or related to (i) your breach of {this_Agreement}, (ii) your use of {P1_Services}, or (iii) your violation of any law, rule or regulation, or the rights of any third party.
+.sec=You agree to indemnify and hold {P1.Handle}, its affiliates and {Service_Providers}, and each of their respective officers, directors, agents, joint venturers, employees and representatives, harmless from any claim or demand (including attorneys&#39; fees and any fines, fees or penalties imposed by any regulatory authority) arising out of or related to (i) your breach of {this_Agreement}, (ii) your use of {P1_Services}, or (iii) your violation of any law, rule or regulation, or the rights of any third party.

 9.7.
 Entire Agreement